KhanyiMM0/KhanyiMM0/README.md

 - 👋 Hi there!
-I am Khanyisile, a data analyst transitioning from a career in the film industry into the field of data analytics.
+I am Khanyisile, a junior data analyst with 1-year work experience transitioning from a career in the film industry to the data analytics field.
 - 👀 I’m passionate about solving businesses' pain points with data

 <!---